mhaidarhanif/rewinds/README.md

 ![Vercel](https://img.shields.io/badge/Vercel-000000?style=flat-square&logo=vercel&logoColor=white)
 [![Better Uptime](https://betteruptime.com/status-badges/v1/monitor/enmd.svg)](https://uptime.mhaidarhanif.com/?utm_source=status_badge)

+# Introduction

-Rewinds Stack is a web app starter kit with Remix and Tailwind family of libraries, interactive UI components, and the TypeScript ecosystem.
+Rewinds is a web app starter kit with Remix, Tailwind CSS, and the TypeScript ecosystem.
+It is an opinionated collection of interactive UI components, hooks, and utilities for your Remix project.

 You can use this to build any web apps (also what I'm using Rewinds for):